 Bear Spray vs Firearms: Which is Better?

-Think about it: with a gun, your chances of missing the bear or striking it in a way that only angers it are much higher.
-Bear spray releases a 12-second continuous stream of capsaicin at a distance of 30 feet.
+Think about it: with a gun, your chances of missing the bear or striking it in a way that only angers it are much higher than with bear spray.
+Bear spray releases a continuous stream of capsaicin at a distance of 30 feet, and can spray for up to 12 seconds.
 This gives you all the time needed to hit that bear in the face- even for the shakiest of hands!

 Bear spray has a higher rate of success and results in fewer injuries than firearms.
+Plus, with a gun, you really have no choice other than to injure or kill the bear if it charges.
+Saving your own life is one of the only times that might be acceptable, but bear spray remains the better option.
 If you’re venturing into bear country and you’re not an expert with a gun, stick with bear spray.

 Bear Spray FAQ